 The landscape of data storage, unstructured data management and cloud are constantly in flux.
 Komprise sits right in the middle of all this change!
-Read on for some definitions of a few top terms in the space as well as updates on Komprise product news, events and media mentions.
-Also, check out our Data Management Glossary for more definitions!
+Read on for some definitions of a few top terms in the space and check out the Data Management Glossary for more definitions!

 What is NFS versus SMB?